itspkannan/java-learn-by-doing/gc/setup.md

 # Setup

-## Prerequiste

-- K3d
-- docker
-- gradle
-- JDK 17, JDK 21 ( Use tools like asdf to manage)
-- Helm
-- asciinema, agg, gifski ( Command execution gif )

-## Development Guide

-### Help Command
+### Cluster Command

 The help command will display all the project specific command that is needed for bootstrapping the application, running test and cleaning up the resources.
+The list doesnot include the complete list only has cluster specific commands.
 ```bash

 ❯ make help